Don’t buy a new one – just fix it up!

 It’s Free!

-So, once a thousand or so tiny screws have been located and removed, I got this far.
-A naked laptop.
+So, once a thousand or so tiny screws had been located and removed, I got this far—a naked laptop.
 It was evident that it wasn’t generally too dirty, and a bit of a clean-around with the air duster and some IPA got all the dust and grime off.

 Carefully, Clean the fan impeller

-Using the air duster to blast the bulk of the dust out, proved that the main problem was the heat exchanger end of the heat pipe (the far left part of the fan body) was clogged with dust and dirt.
+Using the air duster to blast the bulk of the dust out proved that the main problem was that the heat exchanger end of the heat pipe (the far left part of the fan body) was clogged with dust and dirt.
 The impeller blades were pretty dirty too.
 I was careful not to allow the fan to spin too fast using the compressed air can, so as not to cause bearing damage.
-I found it sufficient to just stick a finger on it, and spin it a little by hand as the air duster did the heavy lifting.
+I found it sufficient to stick a finger on it and spin it by hand as the air duster did the heavy lifting.

 Disconnect the fan & heat pipe

-This was pretty straightforward, just remove the fan connector, and remove the CPU cooler screws in the order 1-2-3-4.
+This was pretty straightforward.
+Just remove the fan connector and the CPU cooler screws in order 1-2-3-4.

 Reassembly is the reverse of disassembly